vystydp/react-events-list/README.md

      2) Memoize EventList
      3) Explore weahter API to get forecast by location and time, possibly we can get the whole forecast and find the right value () for each event

 ## Nice to have
-     1) Websocket communication instead of "Heart beat" pooling then move to Heroku cloud.
+     1) Websocket communication instead of "Heart beat" pooling then move to Heroku cloud as there [is now way to run weebsockets in Vercel cloud](https://vercel.com/guides/do-vercel-serverless-functions-support-websocket-connections)

 ## Available Scripts